 Is this you?

 Think twice.
 Are you really that busy or is there another sneaky reason why you’re finding it hard to stay active at home?
-Before we tip you off with ridiculously easy ways to feel the home turf ecstasy, take heed of the following words.
+Before we tip you off with ridiculously easy ways to feel the home turf ecstasy - and reap the health benefits - take heed of the following words.

 Get your body moving!

 The more you move, the more you’ll want to move.
 It's how you counter-attack a sedentary lifestyle - an emerging public health crisis.

 A slight movement early can kindle your jubilant spirit for a full day.
 We swear, palm to the heart.
 Just one tiny body maneuver early can arouse your vigorous temper and get you to stay physically active the entire day.
 Moreover, it generates enough force to flip down the next domino, and the next one, and the next one…

 A simple desk exercise can egg you on to pour yourself some water.
 Taking a walk to the water tap can prompt you to stretch.
 Stretching can remind you to take up on some chair yoga or even desk yoga in the afternoons.
 You see, it’s a domino effect from heaven and your well-being will love it.

 Staying active makes you want to increase your activity level.
 Get it?
 It will boost your physical and mental health like nothing else.
 Now, on with the tips!